Lilium speciosum Thunb.

 Bloom Time: August to September

-Lilium speciosum grows up to 4 feet (1.2 m) tall and up to 1 foot (30 cm) wide, blooming from August to September in north temperate regions.
-The flowers are white (pink or red spotted), and strongly scented.
+Lilium speciosum is an attractive flowering plant that grows up to 4 feet (1.2 m) tall and up to 1 foot (30 cm) wide.
+Flowers are strongly scented, white, pink, or red-spotted.
 It is later flowering than most other species.
+It blooms from August to September in north temperate regions.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).